LennaHammer/English/EVP/out/words_adverb.md

 /ˈdent.sli/
 [B2]with a lot of things close together
 - We waited in a densely packed room.
-- Mexico City is one of the most densely populated cities in the world.
+- Mexico City is one of the most densely `populated` cities in the world.

 ## 525. desperately ## adverb
 /ˈdes.pə.rət.li/ SERIOUSLY
 [B2]extremely or very much
-- He was desperately ill.
+- He was desperately `ill`.
-- He was desperately in love with her.
+- He was desperately `in love` with her.
 - They desperately wanted a child.

 ## 526. desperately ## adverb